 - Seizures

-It is uncommon to develop hyponatremia, but children and those with the smaller build are at higher risk as well as those active people.
+It is uncommon to develop hyponatremia, but children and those with a smaller build are at higher risk as well as those active people.
 To prevent this condition, it is important to drink a sports drink that contains electrolytes and sodium.

 On the other hand, if you’re consuming too little amount of water, your body will be at a high risk of dehydration.
 Keep in mind that your body loses fluids through urine and sweat.
 Symptoms of dehydration include the following: